 Classic marketing has four Ps – product, price, promotion and place – but in B2B technology, the management of a product has been all but divested from marketing.

-As a result, the strategy is two or three degrees removed from marketing execution.
+As a result, the strategy is two or three degrees removed from the marketing execution.
 Product marketing is relegated almost exclusively to sales enablement, and marketing becomes an order taker.
 I do not believe this is what Peter Drucker imagined when he said the role of marketing is to understand the customer so well the product sells itself.

 Given the complexity of B2B tech products, a distinct product management function is clearly essential, but marketing must find its way back to the strategy table.
 I see that path beginning with analytics, survey data and, despite the account management model, a direct dialogue with customers.